deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Xiù jumped, and Amir shot an annoyed glance in their direction.
 Lewis raised an apologetic palm at him.

-Xiù swallowed "*Zap*?" she squeaked.
+Xiù swallowed *"Zap*?" she squeaked.

 "Yep."
 Lewis replied in a quieter tone.
 "Like a fuckin' bug zapper, with you, me and the whole crew as the bugs."

 Xiù shivered.

 "So, the ID and the CA both run these lane-clearing fleets who sweep a path through the dust, and that's a spacelane."
 Lewis continued.
-"They form a ring around the galaxy, through what's called the '*Temperate World Formation Zone*'.
+"They form a ring around the galaxy, through what's called the *'Temperate World Formation Zone*'.
 By spacelane, we're more like three months from home, and this is a way fast ship.
 Like, zoom!
 And you can *really* open up on those spacelanes, too."

 "How fast?"

 "Dunno.
 Kirk reckons she can do upwards of a thousand kilolights on a really long stretch if we don't mind wear and tear on the power core.
 A million times the speed of light.
 Usually we just cruise at about half that."

-"That's…" Xiù wanted to say '*fast*' but the numbers were purely academic, incomprehensible.
+"That's…" Xiù wanted to say *'fast*' but the numbers were purely academic, incomprehensible.

 "Fastest ship in the galaxy, we reckon."
 Lewis patted the *Sanctuary* proudly.
 "Course, we don't need to fly back to Earth.
 We've got the Jump Array."